Go Back

 Cuisine: Japanese

-Category: Dashi, Rice Dishes, Traditional
+Category: Dashi, Plant-Based, Rice Dishes, Traditional

 Keyword: dashi, rice

-Enjoyed this recipe?I would be happy if you shared it with your friends.
+Enjoyed this recipe?I’d really appreciate it if you shared it with your friends.

 QR Code linking back to recipe